Nationalists not extremists: Pravy Sektor deny radicalism claims

 Volunteers in the unit also insisted that they are not ultra-right wingers.

-One fighter, callsign ‘Somali’, stated: “I think both the extreme right and extreme left are pretty stupid.
+One fighter, callsign “Somali”, stated: “I think both the extreme right and extreme left are pretty stupid.
 We are here to fight for Ukraine.

 “I’ve known Da Vinci for a very long time, and that’s one of the reasons I joined.
 Another reason is that I think we have more experienced fighters than many regiments in the army, we are more flexible and we are more adaptable, that will be suitable for the type of conflict which may emerge.”

-Another fighter, callsign Bondik, has had 28 operations on injuries to his arms from a mortar round.
+Another fighter, callsign Bondik, has had 28 operations for injuries to his arms from a mortar round.

 “I could have left after I got wounded.
 But I’d like to serve Ukraine as long as we have an enemy threatening us.
 I am here for my country and my comrades, that’s the cause I believe in.”

-Pravy Sektor was initially formed as a confederation of radical nationalist groups .
+Pravy Sektor was initially formed as a confederation of radical nationalist groups.
 Some of these, including one called White Hammer, were expelled.
 Others, like Patriot of Ukraine, the paramilitary wing of the Social-National Council, left the group for supposedly watering down its militancy.

-Some of the more hardline former Pravy Sektor members have found a home in the Azov Battalion, which does little to hide its far-eight credentials.
-At a recent training exercise for citizen volunteers in Kiev its members wore uniforms with Nazi symbols like the SS Totenkoph, Death’s Head, the Sonnenrad, Black Sun, and the Wolfsangel, Wolf’s Trap.
+Some of the more hardline former Pravy Sektor members have found a home in the Azov Battalion, which does little to hide its far-right credentials.
+At a recent training exercise for citizen volunteers in Kiev its members wore uniforms with Nazi symbols like the SS Totenkopf, Death’s Head, the Sonnenrad, Black Sun, and the Wolfsangel, Wolf’s Trap.

 It is, however, difficult sometimes to draw clear ideological demarcation lines in the Ukraine conflict.

-More than half the members of Azov are Russian speaking from eastern Ukraine.
+More than half the members of Azov are Russian-speaking from eastern Ukraine.
 Its original roots are in a group of ultra supporters of the football team FC Metallist Kharkiv, a region where 74 per cent of the population are Russian speaking.
 Until the Maidan protests these fans were allied with the ultras of FC Spartak Moscow.
 Far-right Russian groups have fought alongside the separatists in the conflict against Ukrainian forces.

-Most young fighters on both sides of the conflict, whatever their ideological position, talk about how they how they have lost a part of their life and would like to get back to something approaching normality if and when the strife ever ends.
+Most young fighters on both sides of the conflict, whatever their ideological position, talk about how they have lost a part of their life and would like to get back to something approaching normality if and when the strife ever ends.

 Kotsyubaylo met Alina Mykhailova, also 26, a deputy councillor at Kiev City Council, and a former activist while she was delivering donated aid at the frontline.
 They have had a couple of brief holidays abroad together, but, with the possibility of a conflict coming they are now restricted to brief meetings on his return to the capital.